-If you have received a Form W-8BEN-E from an entity payee that is claiming chapter 4 status as a participating FFI or registered deemed-compliant FFI, you must obtain and verify the entity's GIIN against the published IRS FFI list.
-The IRS FFI list can be found at www.irs.gov/ Businesses/Corporations/FFI-List-Resources-Page.
-You will have reason to know that such payee is not such a financial institution if the payee's name (including a name reasonably similar to the name the withholding agent has on file for the payee) and GIIN do not appear on the most recently published IRS FFI list within 90 days of the date that the claim is made.
+If you have received a Form W-8BEN-E or Form W-8IMY from an entity payee that is claiming certain Chapter 4 statuses, you must obtain and verify the entity's GIIN against the published IRS FFI list.
+The IRS FFI list can be found at IRS.gov/Businesses/Corporations/FFI-List-Resources-Page.
+You must obtain and verify against the published IRS FFI list a GIIN for the following Chapter 4 statuses.